nodejs-mannheim/nodejs-meetup-mannheim/2013-11-28/README.md

-# node.js MeetUp Mannheim October
+# node.js MeetUp Mannheim November

 Thirteen people attended this meetup at stocard in Ludwigshafen.